aws-samples/amazon-connect-callback-helper/README.md

 ### DynamoDB tables
 - scheduledCalls: Dialing list for the contacts.

+### Eventbridge event schedule
+This is used to place calls.
+The granularity is set to trigger every 10 minutes (which matches the scheduleCall function definition to round calls to the lower 10).

 ### IAM roles
 - dialSFRole: Dialing Step Functions state Machine IAM role.